 St. Andrews University took ownership of the category B listed St. Martyrs Church in 2012, with the vision of converting it into an attractive reading and research rooms for the use of academics and post graduate students of the Faculty of Arts.

 The quality of this new academic fit was enabled through a dynamic dialogue with the university where we were able to determine the functions of the reading room, the activities to take place within these settings and the furniture required to support these activities.
 Crucial to the outcomes of this consultation was the idea of creating intimacy within the greater volume.

 Martyrs Kirk is on North Street, within the heart of St. Andrews Conservation Area.
-The proximity of the Church to St. Salvador’s Chapel, the oldest part of the University, makes the site particularly sensitive, so much so that North Street is contained within an Archaeological Area of Regional Significance.
+The proximity of the Church to St. Salvator’s Chapel, the oldest part of the University, makes the site particularly sensitive, so much so that North Street is contained within an Archaeological Area of Regional Significance.